Concerned about cancer prevention? Take charge by making changes such as eating a healthy diet and getting regular screenings.By Mayo Clinic Staff

 - Eat plenty of fruits and vegetables.
 Base your diet on fruits, vegetables and other foods from plant sources — such as whole grains and beans.

-- Avoid obesity.
+- Maintain a healthy weight.
 Eat lighter and leaner by choosing fewer high-calorie foods, including refined sugars and fat from animal sources.

 - If you choose to drink alcohol, do so only in moderation The risk of various types of cancer — including cancer of the breast, colon, lung, kidney and liver — increases with the amount of alcohol you drink and the length of time you've been drinking regularly.